byq/MiningPoolHubStats/README.md

 **There are two ways to use this page**

-1.)
-You have to add your API key from MiningHubPoolStats.
-You can get your API Key from your account settings
+1. You have to add your API key from MiningPoolHub.com.
+You can get your API Key from your account settings on the MiningPoolHub web page.

-2.)
-You can pass your API Key into the page as a variable:
+2. You can pass your API Key into the page as a variable:

 _example: minerstats.php?api_key=THIS_IS_MY_API_KEY_

 If this helps you in any way and you feel so inclined to donate something, I won't say no :)